The PetscSF Scalable Communication Layer: Related Work

 While MPI has excellent support for writing libraries and many MPI-based libraries target specific domains, few communication libraries are built using MPI.
 We surmise the reason for this is that the data to be communicated is usually embedded in the user's data structure, and there is no agreed-upon interface to describe the user's data connectivity graph.
 Zoltan \cite{ZoltanIsorropiaOverview2012} is one of the few such libraries that is built on MPI.
 Zoltan is a collection of data management services for parallel, unstructured, adaptive, and dynamic applications.
 Its unstructured communication service and data migration tools are close to those of PetscSF.
 Users need to provide pack and unpack callback functions to Zoltan.
 Not only does PetscSF pack and unpack automatically, it is capable of performing reductions when unpacking.
 PetscSF supports composing communication graphs, see Section 3.3.
 The gs library\cite{gs} used by Nek5000 \cite{nek5000} gathers and scatters vector entries.
-It is similar to PETSc's scatters, but it is slightly more general and supports communicating multiple data types.
+It is similar to PETSc's VecScatter, but it is slightly more general and supports communicating multiple data types.
 DIY \cite{DIY} is a block-parallel communication library for implementing scalable algorithms that can execute both in-core and out-of-core.
 Using a block parallelism abstraction, it combines distributed-memory message passing with shared-memory thread parallelism.
 Complex communication patterns can be built on a graph of blocks, usually coarse-grained, whereas in PetscSF, graph vertices can be as small as a single floating-point number.
 We are unaware that any of these libraries support GPUs.

 Since distributed-memory communication systems are often conflated with programming models, we should clarify that tools such as Kokkos \cite{KOKKOS} and Raja \cite{RAJA} provide functionality orthogonal to communication systems.
 For example, in \cite{towards}, we provide a prototype code that uses PetscSF for the communication and Kokkos as the portable programming model.
 SYCL \cite{SYCL} automatically manages needed communication between GPU and CPU but does not have general communication abilities.
 Thus, it also requires a distributed memory communication system.